strohel/locations-rs/README.md

 # locations-rs (Locations Service in Rust)

-Little proof-of-concept webservice in Rust, using [Actix](https://actix.rs/) web framework.
+Small but production-ready webservice in Rust, using [Actix](https://actix.rs/) web framework.

 The service implements [an API specification](api-spec.md) of one feature for [goout.net platform](https://goout.net/).
 It was shadow-developed alongside main implementation in